YOTEL Washington DC’s Deck 11 Opens to Big Splash

 With the city getting back to normal and summer in full swing, YOTEL Washington DC has opened up Deck 11, one of the largest rooftop terraces in the District, offering an 800-square-foot pool overlooking the U.S. Capitol.

-“We all want to feel like a space is unique to us and Deck 11 does just that,” says Shawn Jervis, general manager of YOTEL Washington DC.
-“Our team was very mindful in creating a variety of settings that appeal to different types of guests—whether staying or stopping by—and being able to utilize each area for different purposes by day and by night.”
+“We all want to feel like a space is unique to us and Deck 11 does just that,” says Shawn Jervis, YOTEL’s general manager.
+“Our team was very mindful in creating a variety of settings that appeal to different types of guests — whether staying or stopping by — and being able to utilize each area for different purposes by day and by night.”

 With that in mind, four cabanas are set up for lounging poolside or working remotely, complete with charging ports.
 Come nighttime, these transition into lounge areas with bottle service.